Deep Dive: Hybrid Systems – The Future of Extraction

 What is the difference between a thermoblock and a hybrid system?

 A pure thermoblock heats water on demand through a heated metal block.
-This is fast, but the temperature stability is often not sufficient for demanding espresso.
+This is fast, but the temperature stability is often insufficient for demanding espresso.
 Hybrid systems go further: active group head heating, PID control with real-time correction, saturated groups, or dedicated boilers.
 The result is the speed of a thermoblock with the precision of a boiler system.

 How energy-efficient are hybrid machines really?